It's OK to Be Angry About Capitalism: Promotion

-Sanders went on a national tour to promote the book, appearing with Cornel West at Brooklyn Academy of Music Amphitheater on February 20, at The Anthem in Washington, D.C. on March 1, with Robert Costa at the University of Virginia Center for Politics in Charlottesville, Virginia, on March 2, at the Alex Theatre in Glendale, California, on March 3, with Nichols and Angie Coiro at the California Theatre in San Jose, California, on March 4, and at the Tucson Festival of Books in Tucson, Arizona, on March 5.
+Sanders went on a national tour to promote the book, appearing with Cornel West at the Brooklyn Academy of Music Amphitheater on February 20, at The Anthem in Washington, D.C., on March 1, with Robert Costa at the University of Virginia Center for Politics in Charlottesville, Virginia, on March 2, at the Alex Theatre in Glendale, California, on March 3, with Nichols and Angie Coiro at the California Theatre in San Jose, California, on March 4, and at the Tucson Festival of Books in Tucson, Arizona, on March 5.
 As part of the book tour, Sanders also visited the UK, including events at Oxford Union at the University of Oxford, where he was awarded honorary membership in the Oxford Union Society, a conversation with Scottish comedian Frankie Boyle in Brighton, and another with left-wing British author Owen Jones as part of The Guardian's Oxford Live series.

 Tickets for Sanders' U.S. tour were sold on Ticketmaster, for up to $95 each in Washington.
 He was paid $170,000 by Penguin Random House for the book.
-Sanders did not schedule or price the tour and gets none of its proceeds.
+Sanders did not schedule or price the tour and received none of its proceeds.

+Sanders also visited the Netherlands, Germany and Belgium to promote the Dutch translation of his book, "Het is oké om kwaad te zijn op het kapitalisme".